 Any disclosure that is required to be made to any third party will be made primarily for the purpose of providing services to you.
-If we disclose information to a third party, we take reasonable steps to ensure that the third party protects your information to the same extent that we do.
+If we disclose information to a third party, we take reasonable steps to ensure that the third party protects the information to the same extent that we do.

-How can you access or correct your information?
+How can patients access or correct information?

 We will respond to all requests for access to or correction of personal information within a reasonable time.
 We will take reasonable steps to ensure that the personal information about you that we hold is accurate and up-to-date.